Treaty of Fort Wise: Treaty of Fort Laramie (1851)

-By the terms of the 1851 Treaty of Fort Laramie between the United States and various tribes including the Cheyenne and Arapaho, the Cheyenne and Arapaho were recognized to hold a vast territory encompassing the lands between the North Platte River and Arkansas River and eastward from the Rocky Mountains to western Kansas.
+By the terms of the 1851 Treaty of Fort Laramie between the United States and the Cheyenne, the Arapaho, and other tribes, The treaty allocated a vast territory to the Cheyenne and Arapaho encompassing lands between the North Platte River and Arkansas River and eastward from the Rocky Mountains to western Kansas.
 This area included present-day southeastern Wyoming, southwestern Nebraska, most of eastern Colorado, and the westernmost portions of Kansas.
 However, the discovery in November 1858 of gold in the Rocky Mountains in Colorado (then part of the western Kansas Territory) brought on a gold rush and a consequent flood of white emigration across Cheyenne and Arapaho lands.
-Colorado territorial officials pressured federal authorities to redefine the extent of Indians treaty lands, and in the fall of 1860 A.B.
+Colorado territorial officials pressured federal authorities to redefine and further restrict the lands where Indians could live, according to the earlier treaties.
+In the fall of 1860, A.B.
 Greenwood, Commissioner of Indian Affairs, arrived at Bent's New Fort along the Arkansas River to negotiate a new treaty.